marko-cerovac/material.nvim/lua/material/highlights/plugins/README.md

 # Plugins module

 This module contains various plugins that the theme supprts.
-Every plugin is located in a file that has the same name as the plugin.
-(for example nvim-cmp.lua or telescope.lua)
+Every plugin is located in a file that has the same name as the plugin (for example nvim-cmp.lua or telescope.lua).

 Those files are modules that return a table.
 Each table consists of two items:
 + **load()** function